Taco Bake Recipe: Easy and Cheesy

 Preparing the Meat Mixture

-2. In a large skillet, cook the ground beef over medium heat until browned.
+• In a large skillet, sauté the ground beef over medium heat until it turns golden brown.
 Drain the excess fat.

-3. Stir in the taco seasoning, diced tomatoes, and black beans.
+• Mix in the taco seasoning, chopped tomatoes, and black beans.
 Cook for 3-5 minutes, letting the flavors combine.

 Building the Layers Like a Pro